-You don’t see these in every part of the city.
-Where you do, they’re just like they are in most parts of the world: unregulated, unregistered vehicles that aren’t safe for public roads, but which will take you places (or even on whole tours) for prices determined through bartering.
+You don’t see these three wheelers in every part of the city.
+Where you do, they’re just like they are in most parts of the world: unregulated, unregistered vehicles that aren’t safe for public roads.

 Because they’re another critical part of the transport system, there have been various moves to legalise it since 2016.
 It’s coming closer, but hasn’t happened yet.

 Finally, a way to ride as a passenger on an underpowered death trap guaranteed to save you a few minutes!